Laura is an avid pet lover. She is an advocate for pet adoption and senior pets. She has multiple cats and a sweet old

 Taking a pill to get rid of fleas is one of the great flea treatment options that dog owners have.
 Unlike topical products or flea collars, there is less risk of residue coming into contact with humans and less risk of it being washed off during routine grooming or if the dog gets wet in the rain.

 In the past, the best flea pill option was one that contained the active ingredient Lufenuron.
-In the past few years, a new pill has emerged called Comfortis.
+Than another pill emerged that was called Comfortis.
 This once-a-month pill has basically replaced Lufenuron.
 However, you can still purchase the old medication online.

-So is the new Comfortis pill for dogs worth it?
+So is Comfortis for dogs worth it?
 Is Lufenuron the way to go?
 Here are the pros and cons of each product and which one you should give your dog.

 Understanding the Life Cycle of a Flea